BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_messages_driven_scene.md

 ## The Bus

-Now that we can use messaging to communicate between Vue and BabylonJS, how about to have this communication `async` so for example the method called by Vue can `await` a method, which runs on BabylonJS code, so simply we create an async wrapper around the synchronous bus.
+Now that we can use messaging to communicate between Vue and BabylonJS, how about to have this communication `async`, so for example the method called by Vue can `await` a method, which runs on BabylonJS code.
+We can simply create an async wrapper around the synchronous bus.

 Let's introduce an interface for our message bus.
 I will show you only the `AsyncBus` implementation.
 The synchronous bus is pretty much the same.
 This interface must be implemented by our bus.

 ![](/img/resources/vue/vue-messages-02.png)

-as seen in `AsyncBus.ts`
+as seen in `AsyncBus.ts` it implements this interace.

 ![](/img/resources/vue/vue-messages-03.png)